Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “It was.
 What were you doing there?” she said.

 “I work there, on 53rd and Park.
-I was waiting for someone, but we got our signals crossed.
+I was waiting for a friend, but we got our signals crossed.
 He was waiting at a bar up on the east side.”
 East side, 53rd and Park - that was Manhattan talk.
 I could have said “she,” instead of “he,” as long as I was making everything up.

 “Wow,” she said, “so you missed him?”